 How to prevent cracks in your cheesecake: When the internal temperature of a cheesecake rises beyond 160 degrees F. while baking, it will always crack.
 To prevent this from happening, use an instant-read cooking thermometer to test its doneness.
-Take it out of the oven when the cheesecake reaches 150 degrees F. at the center to avoid over baking.

 This is the type of cooking and meat thermometer that I prefer and use in my cooking.
 I get many readers asking what cooking/meat thermometer that I prefer and use in my cooking and baking.
 I, personally, use the Thermapen Thermometer shown in the photo on the right.
 To learn more about this excellent thermometer and to also purchase one (if you desire), just click on the underlined: Thermapen Thermometer.

 How to tell when cheesecake is done cooking: The cheesecake is done when center is almost set, but jiggles slightly when gently shaken.
 For a perfect cheesecake, use a cooking thermometer and take it out of the oven when the cheesecake reaches 150 degrees F. at the center to avoid over baking.
 Expect a slight shrinkage as it cools.
 If there is great shrinkage, you have baked it at too high a heat.

 Resting Period: Let the cheesecake rest after baking.
 Unless other directions are specified in the recipe, when the cheesecake is done, turn off the oven and open the door.